 Advancing UN Sustainable Development Goals (SDGs)

-Ideally, faculty teams will include at least one international collaborator.
+UC Davis Academic Senate and Academic Federation members from any UC Davis location are eligible to apply.
+Proposals are encouraged from diverse groups of PIs/co-leads of whom the primary PI must be UC Davis faculty.
+Ideally, teams will include at least one international co-lead/collaborator and will represent a range of disciplines and experiences.
 Including undergraduate and graduate students in grant activities is highly encouraged, but they may not serve as project leads.

-Proposed activities should take place between March 2020 and March 2021.
-The deadline for submission for the 2019-20 call for proposals is January 13, 2020.
+Proposed activities should take place between March 2024 and March 2026.

-- Personnel (salaries, speakers)
+- Personnel (salaries, honoraria for speakers, etc.)

 - Materials and Supplies